espiritukarl/odin-binary-search-trees/README.md

 # Binary Search Tree

-This project implements a binary search tree in JavaScript.
+This project implements a binary search tree in JavaScript from The Odin Project.

 ## Features